 For companies in other sectors, becoming an SE can also be an advantage for the creation of a EU project having a political dimension.
 For pan-European projects, for example Trans-European network projects in the transport or energy sectors, a single SE could attract private venture capital more easily than a series of national companies all operating under national rules.

-One hundred and six SEs have been registered in the UK and 42 SEs are curently active.
+At the time of writing, one hundred and six SEs have been registered in the UK and forty-two SEs are currently active.
 Twenty-three of them relocated from the UK to another Member State.

 Company re-domiciliation and the impact of Brexit